Can You Trust Your Johnson?

 - Exposure Therapy for HOCD?
 Porn-related HOCD may call for its own treatment protocol

 - Porn, escalation, tolerance and morphing sexual tastes (show #16)

 - Porn, sexual conditioning and the adolescent brain (show #17)

 - NEW: Adolescent Brain Meets Highspeed Internet Porn (half-hour presentation on sexual conditioning and the adolescent brain)

-Once upon a time, men could trust their penises to tell them everything they needed to know about their sexual orientation.
+Once upon a time, men could trust their penises to tell them everything they needed to know about their sexual tastes or orientation.
 Even recently, behavioral neuroscientist Paul Vasey confidently opined that,

 Really?
 What if the porn to which you once happily fapped no longer does the job?
 Could this be why viewers who would never harm others are viewing violent porn?
 Why gay porn viewers are feeling baffled by their tastes for straight rape porn or lesbian porn?
 Why straight men are bewildered by their tastes for transsexual or gay porn?